 Overall this tour was very enjoyable.
 I loved that we talked about what modern Poland as well as some history.
 I really enjoyed that it was a small tour and the tour guide was curious to ask what we’ve already seen and learned.
 The uniqueness of the tour was also very special, it took us to sites that I wouldn’t have gone to outside of a tour.

 The two tours were very different and they didn’t seem repetitive.
+I love that they brought what I learned in history classes into perspective for me.
 The first tour was very into the history of Poland whereas the second was more lighthearted and we talked about culture and current affairs.
 I would recommend both tours depending on your personal preference, budget, and time.

 Is there a moment in history you learned about in school but didn’t fully understanding it until you went to see for yourself?